WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

 The third parameter is an array of bytes encoding how the functions should be installed.

-The last parameter is an object on which the configured constructor will be installed, since they cannot be added to the module's exports object.
+The last parameter is an object on which the configured constructors will be installed, since they cannot be added to the module's exports object.

 The configuration data is interpreted according to this grammar: